kurt-krueckeberg/dactyl_manuform_5x6_2/README.md

-# Description of  `Dactyl/Manuform 5x6 2` Keyboard Problem
+# Description of  `Dactyl/Manuform 5x6 2` Keyboard Via Problem

 Four (of the five) left-hand side thumb keys do not work correctly.
 Their key mappings are wrong.
 They differ from those displayed by the Via Configurator.